tomcritchlow/tomcritchlow.github.io/_posts/2016-11-22-on-conferences.md

 ## What should I talk on?

-I've got a little time before February.
+I've got a little time before February and I haven't settled on a topic yet.
 What should my talk be on?
 What would you be excited to hear me talk about?
 Throw me suggestions in the comments, on twitter or email.
 I'm all ears.